Monday, December 21, 2020

 HARPER is based on the first of the Lew Archer" series of books by Ross MacDonald.
 The film version had a screenplay written by William Goldman, who had written only one movie prior to this but had written several books.
 He later credited this film as being the one where the lightbulb went off in his head about screenwriting, and that he would be successful at it.
 He was, in fact, very successful at it and would later write such films as BUTCH CASSIDY AND THE SUNDANCE KID (1969), PAPILLON (1973) , THE GREAT WALDO PEPPER (1975), MARATHON MAN (1976), ALL THE PRESIDENT'S MEN (1976), THE PRINCESS BRIDE (1987), MISERY, and MAVERICK.
 He was also gainfully employed as a script doctor.

-The film is stylishly made but almost undone by its desire to be topical--it wallows in the Holywood vision of the hip and swinging 1960's and this ultimately dates it badly; Go-Go dancing is featured entirely too much for this to be a timeless entertainment.
+The film is stylishly made but almost undone by its desire to be topical--it wallows in the Hollywood vision of the hip and swinging 1960's and this ultimately dates it badly; Go-Go dancing is featured entirely too much for this to be a timeless entertainment.
 By contrast, the novel is not nearly as locked in time even though it was originally published in 1949 and is awash in all kinds of post-war ennui.
-Graves and Archer/Harper are not quite near enough in age to have their friendship make sense.
-The fact that they served together in the war helps fill in the story there.
+Graves and Archer/Harper are not quite near enough in age to have their friendship make sense in the film, but the novel clarifies that they served together in the war, which feels right.

 Aside from Newman, the cast is full of lead actors of a somewhat faded luster, as well as some competent character actors.
-Lauren Bacall and Shelley Winters and Janet Leigh do the best with their roles, but Robert Wagner and Strother Martin come off best of the secondary roles.
-Casting less old-school Hollywood faces may not have helped the film, but I can't really say that anyone is bad in the film.
+Lauren Bacall, Shelley Winters and Janet Leigh do the best with their roles, but Robert Wagner and Strother Martin also score in secondary roles.
+Casting less old-school Hollywood faces may not have helped the film, but I can't really say anyone is bad in it.

 While Newman would return to the role nine years later in THE DROWNING POOL (1975), his work in this film should have been the start of more than it was.
 As it turned out, this film wasn't the hit everyone wanted.
 He would score with COOL HAND LUKE (1967) the following year, but big box office success would not come until BUTCH CASSIDY.